 Compared to the Anisotropic BSDF node, the direction of highlight elongation is rotated by 90°.
 Add 0.25 to the value to correct.

-Light emission from the surface, like the Emission shader.
+Light emission from the surface.

 Strength of the emitted light.
 A value of 1.0 will ensure that the object in the image has the exact same color as the Emission Color, i.e. make it ’shadeless’.